 Texas weathers rolling blackouts as mercury drops

-HOUSTON (Reuters) - Texas imposed statewide rolling blackouts for only the second time in over two decades on Wednesday after frigid weather shut down dozens of generators, and warned that it may be forced to do the same on Thursday.
+HOUSTON (Reuters) - Texas imposed statewide rolling blackouts for only the second time in more than two decades on Wednesday, after frigid weather shut down dozens of generators, and warned it may be forced to do the same on Thursday.

 The Electric Reliability Council of Texas (ERCOT) rescinded its call for rolling blackouts at about 2 p.m. local time, but warned of a "strong possibility" it will reinstate them later Wednesday or Thursday unless more power plants return to help meet forecasts for even stronger heating demand as temperatures in some cities dip below freezing through Friday.

-While the disruptions had little impact on major oil and gas operations in the heart of the U.S. energy industry, they left nearly 1 million homes dark and without heat for up to an hour, caused some schools and businesses to shut and spurred traffic snarls as some traffic lights stopped working.
+The disruptions left nearly 1 million homes dark and without heat for up to an hour, caused some schools and businesses to shut and spurred traffic snarls as some traffic lights stopped working.
+But they had little impact on major oil and gas operations in the heart of the U.S. energy industry.

 "Rolling blackouts in Houston ...
 You would have never thought you would see the day in the energy capital of the world," Jack Moore, chief executive of oilfield services equipment maker Cameron said on a conference call conducted from a division office because its Houston headquarters had no power.

 Transmission utilities including American Electric Power Co and CenterPoint Energy imposed the blackouts, which are rare in Texas.
 Similar measures were last taken in April 2006 when soaring heat caused demand for air conditioning to surge.